fphindustries/7d2d-warpigs/README.md

 - Jeep can now seat 6 people
 - A19 farming changes (Syco54645 mod)
 - Zombie death is ambiguous (Roland's Improved Death Ambiguity Mod updated to A20)
+- Spears have a longer range
+- Chainsaws do more damage to zombies

 ## Details